 Defense: Arizona State (plus-9.9, 11th in FBS) -– The Sun Devils are not typically known for their defense, but since Todd Graham took over as head coach in 2012, they have ranked 13th in defensive efficiency.
 The key for Arizona State is turnovers.
-The Sun Devils have forced 90 turnovers in the last three years (sixth in FBS) and have scored more defensive touchdowns than any other team during that time.
+The Sun Devils have forced 90 turnovers in the past three years (sixth in FBS) and have scored more defensive touchdowns than any other team during that time.
 With nine returning starters, Arizona State’s defense should remain one of the best in the nation.

-Special teams: Utah (plus-1.7, third in FBS) –- The Utes return Ray Guy Award winner (best punter) Tom Hackett and two-time first-team all-Pac-12 kicker Andy Phillips.
+Special teams: Utah (plus-1.7, third in FBS) –- The Utes return Ray Guy Award winner (best punter) Tom Hackett and two-time first-team All-Pac-12 kicker Andy Phillips.
 Hackett had an FBS-high 19 punts downed inside the 10-yard-line, and Phillips ranked second in the nation with 14 field goals of 40 yards or longer.
-Utah will have to replace Kaelin Clay, but few teams have scored more return touchdowns on special teams than the Utes in the last four years.
+Utah will have to replace Kaelin Clay, but few teams have scored more return touchdowns on special teams than the Utes in the past four years.

 Also in this series:

 Note: Projections will be updated throughout the summer as we learn more about starters and improve FPI to better handle games against FCS opponents.